|MPG (combined)||65.6 **|

 Review courtesy of Car and Driving

-Vauxhall's Combo is a panel van with the one thing operators really need: serious carrying capacity of up to 4.4m3.
+Vauxhall's Combo cargo is a panel van with the one thing operators really need: serious carrying capacity of up to 4.4m3.
 Jonathan Crouch reports on the fourth generation version.

 Ten Second Review

 With their fourth generation Combo, Vauxhall fields a very class-competitive compact van, with both short and long wheelbase body styles that together should be able to satisfy almost every buyer in this segment.
 With frugal running costs, smart design and strong practicality, it's everything a small LCV should be.

 When the time came to develop this fourth generation Combo van, the Combo Cargo, Vauxhall grabbed the opportunity to design something from a clean sheet of paper that would tackle both the LCV market's major small van sectors.
 Whether you want something spacious yet small (like a Citroen Nemo or a Peugeot Bipper).
 Or compact but a little bigger (like a Ford Transit Connect or a Renault Kangoo), Vauxhall hopes that this Combo will appeal.
 The previous generation version used Fiat underpinnings, but this time round, the Combo borrows its platform from two of its closest rivals, the PSA Group Citroen Berlingo and Peugeot Partner models.
 But adds some really clever tech touches of its own.